pmuellr/pjm-boss-gt-patches/README.md

-pjm-boss-gt-patches - Max for Live device for the Boss GT-001 patch selection
+pjm-boss-gt-patches - Max for Live device for patch selection of the Boss GT-001
 --------------------------------------------------------------------------------

 ![pjm-boss-gt-patches device](images/pjm-boss-gt-patches.png)